gitshreevatsa/Pacifica-Nexus/README.md

    - Create a new agent key
    - Copy the **private key** (base58 format)
    - Paste it into the terminal modal
-   - The terminal stores it in `sessionStorage` only — it never leaves your browser
+   - The terminal stores it in `localStorage` — it persists across sessions so you only need to paste it once

 3. **Authorize Agent Key** — A yellow banner will appear asking you to sign once with your main wallet.
 This registers your agent key with Pacifica (one-time).